jwangjie/SDC-Monte-Carlo-Localization/README.md

     * The real-time pose estimation of the vehicle: the blue circle (estimated location) with an black arrow (estimated orientation) inside

 * Ground truth:
-    * The blue car is the ground truth of the pose of the car.
+    * The blue car is the ground truth of the pose of the car

 ## Resources
 A good explanation [writing](https://github.com/sohonisaurabh/CarND-Kidnapped-Vehicle-Project) of MCL.